-The parties have reached a settlement agreement in the class action lawsuit, Castañon Nava et al. v.
+On February 8, 2022, the district court approved a final settlement agreement in the class action lawsuit, Castañon Nava et al. v.
 Dep't of Homeland Security et al., No. 18-cv-3757 (N.D.
 Ill.), which challenged ICE's practice of conducting unlawful warrantless arrests and vehicle stops within the ICE Chicago Field Office's jurisdiction through large-scale enforcement operations, pre-textual traffic stops, and other indiscriminate enforcement actions.
 The settlement has significant implications, within the Chicago Field Office and nationwide, given certain policy changes and documentation required under the settlement with respect to making arrests without an administrative warrant and certain vehicle stops.
-While the court still must approve the agreement, it is likely to be approved in its current form.
+Once the settlement takes effect, class members may be able to seek individual remedies-including immediate release from detention-if they are arrested in violation of the settlement.